Kinetic energy: Overview

 Like any physical quantity that is a function of velocity, the kinetic energy of an object depends on the relationship between the object and the observer's frame of reference.
 Thus, the kinetic energy of an object is not invariant.

 Spacecraft use chemical energy to launch and gain considerable kinetic energy to reach orbital velocity.
 In an entirely circular orbit, this kinetic energy remains constant because there is almost no friction in near-earth space.
 However, it becomes apparent at re-entry when some of the kinetic energy is converted to heat.
 If the orbit is elliptical or hyperbolic, then throughout the orbit kinetic and potential energy are exchanged; kinetic energy is greatest and potential energy lowest at closest approach to the earth or other massive body, while potential energy is greatest and kinetic energy the lowest at maximum distance.
 Disregarding loss or gain however, the sum of the kinetic and potential energy remains constant.

 Kinetic energy can be passed from one object to another.
 In the game of billiards, the player imposes kinetic energy on the cue ball by striking it with the cue stick.
-If the cue ball collides with another ball, it slows down dramatically, and the ball it hit accelerates its speed as the kinetic energy is passed on to it.
+If the cue ball collides with another ball, it slows down dramatically, and the ball it hit accelerates as the kinetic energy is passed on to it.
 Collisions in billiards are effectively elastic collisions, in which kinetic energy is preserved.
 In inelastic collisions, kinetic energy is dissipated in various forms of energy, such as heat, sound and binding energy (breaking bound structures).

 Flywheels have been developed as a method of energy storage.
 This illustrates that kinetic energy is also stored in rotational motion.